voxel51/fiftyone/docs/source/faq/index.rst

-Working with the same dataset in multiple shells simultaneously is generally seamless, even if you are editing the dataset, as the |Dataset| class does not store its |Sample| objects in-memory, it loads them from the database each time you request them.
+Working with the same dataset in multiple shells simultaneously is generally seamless, even if you are editing the dataset, as the |Dataset| class does not store its |Sample| objects in-memory, it loads them from the database only when they are requested.
 Therefore, if you add or modify a |Sample| in one shell, you will immediately have access to the updates the next time you request that
 |Sample| in other shells.

-The one exception to this rule is that |Dataset| and |Sample| objects themselves are singletons, so if you hold their instances in-memory, they will not be immediately updated by re-accessing them, since the existing instance will be returned back to you.
+The one exception to this rule is that |Dataset| and |Sample| objects themselves are singletons, so if you hold references to these objects in-memory, they will not be automatically updated by re-accessing them, since the existing instances will be returned back to you.

 If a dataset may have been changed by another process, you can always manually call :meth:`Dataset.reload() <fiftyone.core.dataset.Dataset.reload>` to reload